You want smart political talk without the meltdowns?

 Great job, Joe.

-On the issue of some economic issues we have today, because we've had what, three or four pretty big days on Wall Street, somewhat flat, but up today.
+On the issue of some economic issues we have today, because we've had, what, three or four pretty big days on Wall Street, somewhat flat, but up today.

 The last time I looked, I haven't looked in a while.

-But now we're up to inching towards since Donald Trump brought forth his tariff threat, $10 trillion in committed investments.
+But now we're up to inching towards, since Donald Trump brought forth his tariff threat, $10 trillion in committed investments.

-Because these countries know he means it.
+That's real money because these countries know he means it.

-Uh he's going to meet with the Prime Minister of Italy again.
+He's going to meet with the Prime Minister of Italy again.

 Apple, by the way, announced that they're moving its production facilities for iPhones sold in the U.S. from China to India.